iegomez/mosquitto-go-auth/README.md

 When option jwt_aclquery is not present, AclCheck will always return true, hence all authenticated users will be authorized to pub/sub to any topic.

+#### Prefixes

+If `prefixes` are enabled the client should prefix their JWT tokens with the `prefix` defined in the `auth options`: the plugin will strip the prefix from the value forwarded by `Mosquitto` so that the token is a valid JWT one.
+If the client fails to do so, this backend will still work, but since no prefix is recognized, this might incur in the overhead of potentially checking against some or all of the other backends before checking against the expected JWT one.

 #### Testing JWT